Powerlifting Wilks Score Calculator

 Take a male lifter weighing 90 kg with a 700 kg total.
 Plug 90 into the men’s polynomial to get a coefficient near 0.59, then multiply by 700 to get a Wilks score of roughly 413 — firmly advanced.

-Notes: always use your competition total (best squat plus best bench plus best deadlift), not a single lift.
+Always use your competition total (best squat plus best bench plus best deadlift), not a single lift.
 Because the polynomial is steepest at the extremes, small bodyweight changes matter most for very light or very heavy athletes.
-Use the same formula version when comparing scores — mixing Wilks 1994 and Wilks 2020 numbers is meaningless.
+Use the same formula version when comparing scores — mixing Wilks 1994 and Wilks 2020 numbers is not meaningful.